TaitoUnited/full-stack-template/README.md

 * `test`: implementing missing tests
 * `chore`: maintenance

+> TIP: Optionally you can use `npm run commit` to write your commit messages using commitizen, though often it is quicker to write commit messages by hand in code editor.

 TODO some tips for keeping the commit history clean (link some article?)

 ## Database Migration